Segmentation, targeting, positioning & the buyer persona

 Want to learn more?

-The STP model and many other important marketing theories are taught in our CIM Marketing Courses.
+In addition to this, the STP model and many other important marketing theories are taught in our CIM Marketing Courses.
 You will be supported by excellent and experienced tutors whilst receiving interactive learning materials to support your studies.
 Discover new ways to innovate in marketing and thrive in your career!

 For more information on Professional Academy’s Marketing Qualifications please download a Prospectus today.